The Nostalgic’s Guide to the German Past Tense

 Why Learn the German Past Tense?

 There are plenty of good reasons to learn how to conjugate verbs in the past tense.
-Learning the past tense is part of adding to your overall German fluency.
+Learning the past tense is a critical step toward overall German fluency.
 The more verb tenses you know, the more things you can express in German.
 When you interact with other German speakers on a daily basis, the ability to manipulate verbs is crucial to successful communication.

 More specifically, knowing how to conjugate verbs in the German past tense will allow you to tell (and listen to) stories about what has already happened.
-If you think about it, lots of simple German conversations involve the past tense—such as telling your roommate how your day was, asking a new friend about her childhood or fielding questions about past experience in a job interview.
+Lots of simple German conversations involve the past tense, such as telling your roommate how your day was, asking a new friend about her childhood or fielding questions about past experience in a job interview.
 You’ll have better, deeper conversations with German speakers if you aren’t limited to the present tense.

 Conjugating in the Simple Past